Annex-Engineering/Rappel-Extruder/README.md

 A Pancake or slightly larger stepper is recommended.
 Heavily depending on bowden length.

+Starting eSTEPs at 1/16 microstepping with a 1.8deg stepper are approximate 571 steps per mm

 Our discord server can be found here: https://discord.gg/MzTR3zE

 The BOM and Sourcing Guide for this product can be found here: https://docs.google.com/spreadsheets/d/1O3eyVuQ6M4F03MJSDs4Z71_XyNjXL5HFTZr1jsaAtRc/edit?usp=sharing